-SINGAPORE THERAPEUTICS DEVELOPMENT REVIEW (STDR) 2021 CALL FOR PROPOSALS
+SINGAPORE THERAPEUTICS DEVELOPMENT REVIEW (STDR) 2022 CALL FOR PROPOSALS

-STDR 2021 Events
+STDR 2022 (Apr) Events

 STDR PRE-PILOT AND PILOT STAGES

-• Stream 1 (Target Validation) will support single target/single asset projects and will be facilitated by EDDC as a continuation of the Target Translation Consortium (TTC) scheme from RIE2020.
-A Drug Discovery Specialist (DDS) will be appointed to each awarded project to work with the investigator on the design of key experiments needed for preclinical target validation.
+The Pre-Pilot stage aims to support earlier-stage and more exploratory, proof-of-concept projects that have some preliminary data.
+Stream 1 (Target Validation) will support single target/single asset projects and will be facilitated by EDDC as a continuation of the Target Translation Consortium (TTC) scheme from RIE2020.
+Stream 2 (Platform Development) will support platform discovery projects and will be facilitated by SMART.

-||Pilot stage aims to support more mature projects that have more data and have already been validated to a certain degree, or already have a commercialisation plan.
+The Pilot stage aims to support more mature projects that have more data and have already been validated to a certain degree, or already have a commercialisation plan.
 The Pilot stage aims to identify high value therapeutic projects within the community and render them the right support to achieve commercial success.
-Both single target/single asset drug development projects and platform technologies projects will be funded.|
+Both single target/single asset drug development projects and platform technologies projects may be considered.

 Pilot awardees will attend mentoring sessions to receive advice and support from leading entrepreneurs and innovators (including VCs, biotech CEOs, or experts from EDDC).
 Mentors will provide advice on matters relating to the development and commercial strategy, including marketing, business modelling and pitch practice/advice.